Chipping Mistakes and the Bad Advice That Comes With Them

 Old Advice: “Hit Down on the Ball”

-The error in this advice is not the advice itself, but rather, the way the advice is phrased.
+The error in this advice is not the advice itself, but rather, the way someone phrases the advice.
 Most people translate “hit down” to mean “swing at the ground.”
 They visualize a motion that stops at the bottom of the swing.

 Better Advice: Use a Descending Motion